deis/workflow/docs/src/understanding-deis/components.md

 The logger component is a syslog server that collects logs from across the platform.
 This data can then be queried by the [Controller][].

-## Publisher

-The publisher component is a microservice written in Go that publishes containers to etcd so they can be exposed by the platform [router][].

 ## Router

 The router component uses [Nginx][] to route traffic to application containers.